mozilla-it/refractr/docs/refractr-architecture.md

 * build
 * drun

-### login
-This task runs **aws ecr get-login-password** and **docker login** to be authorized to publish Docker images to the ECR repository.
-This task requires the following tasks to be completed successfully first:
-* FIXME

 ### publish
 This task runs **docker tag refractr:<git describe output>** and **docker push** to the ECR repository.
 This task requires the following tasks to be completed successfully first:
-* creds
 * tests
-* login

 ## Refractr CLI
 The **refractr cli** is an Argparse command tool to transform the **refractr.yml** to the **refractr.conf** (for nginx) and **ingress.yaml** (for cert-manager|ingress).
 This tool was written to print output of transformations to terminal.
 This allows the user to "see" what the transformations will do.
 The same fascilities will be used during the build of the docker image.
 The help output is shown below will all of the subcommands described.